(715) 284-2590 Phone (715) 284-2591 Fax email@example.com

 Dairy Pricing Association is a Co-op created under the Capper-Volstead Act of 1922.
 DPA makes all Producers common with one another for the purpose of creating a floor price for their milk production.
 This is done through membership dues which are used to place an order to purchase finished Dairy Products from processing plants, whether producer owned or not.

 As Members’ Dues come into DPA each month from their milk sales, the money is credited to the plant that processed the milk.
 DPA states the price it will pay for the finished product, example; Cheese, Powdered Milk, Butter, or Fluid Milk.
-When the Dairy Plant fills the order placed by DPA it is donated to “Feeding America” for Humanitarian purposes.
+When the Dairy Plant fills the order placed by DPA it is donated for humanitarian purposes.

 When DPA’s order was filled that meant that the current market price was at or below the members desired floor price.
 The Dairy Products are always donated for Humanitarian purposes because “Disappearance positively affects price.”
 When a producer of a commodity takes a portion of their production and provides it at no cost to someone, that’s called promotion.